The 10 amazing stadiums that will host Euro 2024 matches next summer

 — Bayern & Germany (@iMiaSanMia) March 27, 2022

 Widely regarded as the party capital of Germany, Cologne will be a popular destination for visiting fans next summer.

 Locals are rarely seen with anything other than a Kolsch, and its position in the heart of the Rhine-Ruhr metropolitan region makes it the perfect base camp for matches in Dortmund, Dusseldorf and Gelsenkirchen.

-The Rhein-Energie Stadion, which will host four matches, was the venue for Joe Cole’s jaw-dropping volley against Sweden at the 2006 World Cup.
+The Rhein-Energie Stadion, which will host five matches, was the venue for Joe Cole’s jaw-dropping volley against Sweden at the 2006 World Cup.
 More memories will be made next summer.

 🏟️ Rhein-Energie Stadion

 Nombre recomendado: Desde los años 20 se conocía al estadio del Köln como MÜNGERSDORFER STADION hasta que fue remodelado para el Mundial 2006.
 Demasiada historia para olvidarla… pic.twitter.com/UGPux33rEN

 — Union Berlin ES (@fcunion_es) March 23, 2023